In Japan, hotels lose out on Olympic bet as coronavirus spreads | MarketScreener

 "We had predicted 34 million foreign tourists to visit Japan in 2020, but that's just not happening anymore," said Takayuki Miyajima, a senior economist at Mizuho Research Institute.

-As of Tuesday, shares in real estate investment trusts (REITs) focusing on hotel assets like Invincible Investment Corp, Ichigo Hotel Reit Investment Corp, and Japan Hotel Reit Investment Corp have shed some 60% this year, a deeper dive than a 31% drop in the broader REIT Index [.TREIT]on the Tokyo Stock Exchange.
+As of Tuesday, shares in real estate investment trusts (REITs) focusing on hotel assets like Invincible Investment Corp, Ichigo Hotel Reit Investment Corp, and Japan Hotel Reit Investment Corp have shed some 60% this year, a deeper dive than a 31% drop in the broader REIT Index [.TREIT] on the Tokyo Stock Exchange.

 EMPTY ROOMS AND QUIET STREETS